 Educates pharmacy professionals and scientists, advances scientific discovery, cares for patients, serves the public, and advocates on the public's behalf.
 It is a member of the American Association of Colleges of Pharmacy and its Doctor of Pharmacy program is accredited by the Accreditation Council on Pharmaceutical Education.

-Burchard is a faculty member in the Department of Bioengineering and Therapeutic Sciences, a joint department of the UCSF Schools of Pharmacy and Medicine.
+Tejal Desai, PhD, has been named the new chair of the Department of Bioengineering and Therapeutic Sciences (BTS), a joint department of the UCSF Schools of Pharmacy and Medicine.
 Her appointment is effective August 1, 2014.

-We see a world in which precise, sophisticated therapeutics—used safely and effectively—improve the health and well-being of patients everywhere.
+We see a time when precise therapeutics—used safely and effectively—improve the health of people everywhere.

 hikers image credit: David Powers